Trillion-Servers/unturned-egg-pterodactyl/README.md

 Please Note: If you want to be added please open an issue or send me a dm in discord.

-# Adding GSL Token Pop Up to your Game Panel

-Add "game server token not set" to your GSLTokenModal for Pterodactyl Panel.

 # Contact via email

 You can contact me by emailing griffin@trillionservers.com.
 I will respond within 24 hours.